Protect Your Property Rights

 Regulation

-Title insurance rates are regulated by state insurance departments.
+Title insurance rates and products are regulated by state insurance departments.
 In addition, title insurance and real estate closing practices are regulated by the Consumer Financial Protection Bureau (CFPB).

 Shop Around